 13. Have Elf and a friend playing a fun holiday game.

 Find a fun holiday game that your kids would enjoy.
 Surprise it with them by having Elf and a friend play the game when they’re found in the morning.
-This would also work with these free printable holiday BINGO cards, craft kits, or other fun Christmas activities.
+This would also work with holiday BINGO cards, craft kits, or other fun Christmas activities.

 Related: Advent Calendar Deals